Phone-GWP-group

 Markings required for the EU Packaging and Packaging Waste Directive

-You are likely aware that recycling symbols are becoming more prevalent across the packaging you handle and use.
-And this increased use of these icons and graphics is true for both consumer and industrial packaging.
+You are likely aware that recycling symbols are becoming increasingly prevalent on the packaging you handle and use.
+This trend is also evident in both consumer and industrial packaging.

 Whilst many logos are only available for businesses that are part of paid schemes or have their supply chains audited, some are used purely for marketing purposes.